Generic selectors

 Yes, mandarin gobies do carry toxins.
 However, it’s something you’ll rarely ever have to worry about.

 It is very rare for your fish to excrete this mucus as they are incredibly docile.
 However, if they are mishandled or threatened by another fish, they will use this as protection.
-The excretion of the mucus is seen as fine filaments in the water radiating away from their bodies.
+The excretion of the mucus can be seen as fine filaments in the water radiating away from their bodies.

 Having to excrete this mucus often stresses out the fish a great deal and it is likely that the fish will die shortly after.
-If this happens while in the reef aquarium, it’s advised to do a water change immediately and continue to monitor parameters.
+If this happens while in the reef aquarium, do a water change immediately and continue to monitor parameters.
 Once things are under control, look for the cause of the annoyance.

 Tankmates